Learning objective

 3: Main event

-Explain that Calypso music originated in Trinidad.
-It was influenced by the music of the West African enslaved people who were trafficked to the Caribbean.
-In this unit, we are going to find out more about Calypso music, and learn to sing, play, and improvise in a Calypso style!
+Explain to the children that calypso music originated in Trinidad and was influenced by the music of the West African enslaved people trafficked to the Caribbean.
+Inform them that they will learn more about calypso music and learn to sing, play and improvise in a calypso style!

-Display slides 1 and 2 of the Presentation: What is Calypso? and use the slides to talk about the historical origins and spread of this musical tradition.
+Display slides 1 and 2 of the Presentation: What is calypso?
+Discuss the historical origins and spread of this musical tradition.

-Display slide 3 and explain that the 1920s and 1930s are known as a ‘golden age’ for Calypso music, which is when the first recordings were produced.
+Show slide 3 and explain that the 1920s and 1930s are known as a golden age for calypso music, when the first recordings were produced.
+Ask the children if they would listen to the news if it were set to funky music.

 • Do you have family connections with the Caribbean?
-(Take care when asking this question – see Teacher knowledge.)
+(Exercise caution when asking this question, see Cautions.)

 Ask the children:

-What time signature is Calypso music usually in?
-(4/4 – this is shown on the score.)
+• What time signature is calypso music usually in?
+(4/4, shown on the score.)

-What music did Calypso music develop out of?
+• What music did calypso develop out of?
 (Kaiso – the music of West African enslaved people.)

 Adaptive teaching